-At The Bourne Academy we have adopted a whole-school approach to SEND policy and practice.
+The Bourne Academy has adopted a whole-school approach to SEND policy and practice.
 Students identified as having SEND are, as far as is practicable, fully integrated into mainstream classes.
 Every effort is made to ensure that they have full access to the National Curriculum and are integrated into all aspects of the Academy.